 4. Should I pay extra to "rush" my scores?
 We do not recommend wasting your money on expediting or rushing scores as colleges consistently tell us this by no means allows scores to arrive any faster.
 Because colleges and universities download this information into their systems at regular intervals they each determine, these are not going to arrive in admission offices any faster for those campuses downloading scores electronically.
 Paying extra for rushing test scores does not change when scores are downloaded by individual college campuses.
 When in doubt, phone admissions at each campus to ask if sending scores "rush" will help or be a waste of money.

-5. When sending SAT and/or SAT Subject Test scores, understand that:
+5. When sending SAT and/or SAT Subject Test scores, understand:

-7. Are you an athlete actively seeking a position within NCAA or NAIA athletics, you will need to send your test scores to those organizations as well:
+7. If you are an athlete actively seeking a position within NCAA or NAIA athletics, you will need to send your test scores to those organizations as well: